wendlingd/Yet-Another-508-HTML-Checklist/README.md

 ## Design challenge ##

 1. Support accessibility testers AND the authors who are submitting work, through a self-service testing resource used by the organization gatekeepers and subject matter experts/the content authors; show BOTH sides of the work - the test procedures AND the remediation advice; testers can send "Just-In-Time" SPECIFIC advice to the author as the files are turned back for more work
-2. Multiple testers should use the same enforced "floor" of testing procedures, to be consistent across the enterprise; if one inaccessible file is tested by five testers, the result should be the same, correct, advice
+2. Multiple testers should operate from the same enforced "floor" of testing procedures, to be consistent across the enterprise; if one inaccessible file is tested by five testers, the same, correct diagnosis should be given, and the same, correct remediation advice should be given, by all five
 3. Tell the web content author exactly what the first ~2 problems are, and then tell them to run this checklist themselves before re-submitting
 4. Order procedures to FIRST cover the most common errors by the content authors/novice testers (the organization's subject matter experts); other staff, being more familiar with accessibility, will rely on this tool less
 5. Don't use a database.
 This Minimum Viable Product (MVP) does not use a database so the checklist can be used as one page on an intranet or even one page loaded into the browser from disk - interactivity without back-end complexity; anyone can run it within minutes, with minimal set-up.
 But, lack of server-side processing means that this file must support sufficient client-side accessibility.